 If Jane Austen is your author of choice then why not head to Bath for the Jane Austen Festival, offering you the chance to take part in writing workshops, listen to dramatic readings, go on city tours and even attend the Grand Regency Costumed Charity Parade where you can dress up in your best Jane Austen inspired costume and attend a evening dance.

-Elsewhere in the city there are a variety of attractions, such as the iconic Roman Baths, the cathedral, the Royal Crescent and plenty of shops and tea rooms, all nestled amongst its picturesque buildings and parks, all ensuring Bath its place as a UNESCO World Heritage Site.
+Elsewhere in the city there are a variety of attractions, such as the iconic Roman Baths, the cathedral, the Royal Crescent and plenty of shops and tea rooms, all nestled among its picturesque buildings and parks, all ensuring Bath its place as a UNESCO World Heritage Site.

 Edinburgh